newrelic/infra-integrations-sdk/docs/tutorial.md

 ```
 This is the number of commands processed per second.
 This is a numeric value
 that may increase or decrease and it should be stored as-is.
 Use the GAUGE
 source type in these cases.
-We need to parse this line and specify the GAUGE
-type.
 For metric names, it is recommended that you use a prefix to categorize
 them, innerCamelCase naming format, and specify the measurement unit using a unit suffix, i.e. PerSecond.
 In this case, for the metric data key, use `query.instantaneousOpsPerSecond`:

 ```go